You’re in your element…

-But you get to choose the length based on the needs of the pattern or garment you’re making.
-Do you need one, two, or three yards or meters?
+But you get to choose the length based on the needs of the garment you’re making.
+Do you need one-fourth, one-half, three-fourths, one, two, or three yards or meters?

-Pro tip #1: If you don’t have a specific project in mind.
-If the fabric is 44/45 inches, buy three yards.
-And if it is 52″ or wider, two yards will probably do.
+Pro tip #1: If you don’t have a specific project in mind and the fabric is 44/45 inches wide, buy at least three yards.
+And if it is the wider width listed above, two yards will probably do.
 This is a good amount to allow you some flexibility to dream.

 A top chef knows that fresh, high-quality ingredients are the key to a spectacular meal.

 And as dressmakers, our main ingredients are fabric and thread.
 So we need to choose well.